Resolving Your Most Difficult Family Law Conflicts

 Most people who go through a divorce understand that they will have to divide marital property with their former spouse.
 Much of the effort in a divorce case involves determining the identity of all the assets of the marriage and then valuing them.
 We work closely with our clients to understand their needs and concerns.
 By understanding your worries and through careful evaluation of your assets and debts, we can advocate for a fair division of property for you.

 Voluntarily signing a birth certificate at the hospital does not give an unmarried father legal rights, such as the right to see and visit the child, should he and the child’s mother end their relationship.
-It is crucial to be informed about the effect of signing a voluntary acknowledgement of paternity and of filing a parentage (formerly called paternity) case to establish the legal parentage of a child born to unmarried parents, and to legally establish the rights and obligations of the parents.
+It is crucial to be informed about the effect of signing a voluntary acknowledgment of paternity and of filing a parentage (formerly called paternity) case to establish the legal parentage of a child born to unmarried parents, and to legally establish the rights and obligations of the parents.
 There are numerous issues and potential problems involved in parentage cases.
 It is essential for unmarried parents to receive sound legal advice as they seek to do what is best for their child.

-At Butler, Giraudo & Meister, P.C, we are committed to being responsive to those who are victims of violence.
+At Butler Giraudo & Meister, P.C., we are committed to being responsive to those who are victims of violence.
 That having been said, an equally devastating situation occurs when a spouse misuses the Illinois Domestic Violence Act to gain an advantage in the divorce or parenting plan case.
 We are experienced in knowing when to file and when to fight an order for protection.

 Adoption is a statutory procedure under state law in which a permanent and legal parent-child relationship is established between a child and one or two adults who are not the child’s biological parents.
 Frequently, adoptions are used to give legal weight to a close relationship that already exists.
 It is important to hire a knowledgeable attorney to guide you through the adoption process in order to avoid the pitfalls that can occur in this very personal and emotional proceeding.
 Time is of the essence in every adoption proceeding, and our attorneys strive to provide services that facilitate the interests of our client while maintaining a concern for the child’s best interest.